 - Lisbon city tour by night

-Once you book your place online you can choose between different dates and times for the tour; via email you will be provided with the details of the meeting point from which the tour starts.
+Once you book your place online you can choose between different dates and times for the tour; via email, you will be provided with the details of the meeting point from which the tour starts.
 This option is perfect to complement any Fado show you are going to attend during your visit to Lisbon; knowing where this tradition comes from you will enjoy the show much more.

 - Viewpoint of Our Lady of the Mount: one of the best views of Lisbon.

 Although if you do not want to miss this experience it is advisable to book in advance, you can also let yourself be surprised by the Lisbon night and go out to find a show that you can attend on your own.
-Although the venues in Lisbon are constantly changing, some of the most famous taverns and venues where you can witness fado performances are:
+Although in Lisbon the venues are constantly changing, some of the most famous taverns and venues where you can witness fado performances are: